Best East Coast Beaches

 Montauk, NY

-As a New York local, visiting this coastal town is always a highlight for me.
-It's a windswept, salt-kissed escape at the far edge of Long Island with rugged bluffs, rolling dunes, and a wild, untamed Atlantic surf gave it an end-of-the-world allure that felt both raw and enchanting.
-It was the perfect blend of chic Hamptons style and laid-back fishing-village soul.
+As a New York local, visiting this coastal town has always been a highlight for me.
+You'll find Montauk at the far edge of Long Island with rugged bluffs, dunes, and Atlantic surf.

 What I loved best:

-Savoring a classic New England lobster roll at The Mooring, paired with a crisp glass of white wine while gazing at the harbor was my personal highlight.
+Savoring a classic New England lobster roll at The Mooring was my personal highlight.

 I took these photos of beaches on Martha’s Vineyard